feliperama/counter_api/README.md

 * The secret keys for facebook was configured in environment variables and away from the code.
 I set different keys for production and development.

 ### Your feedback on this technical challenge
-I really enjoy this technical challenge, honestly I prefer this over any typical leetcode challenge.
+I really enjoyed this technical challenge, honestly I prefer this over any typical leetcode challenge.
 It was simple but involves many components and real work.
-I made a little extension to use docker/nginx because I just felt that it is important to be worried about redundancy when you are doing an application to be production ready.
+I also added docker/nginx because I just felt that it is important to be worried about redundancy when you are doing an application to be production ready.
 However, I don't think it's necessary to include something like this in the stretched goals.